andrewcmyers/prelatex/README.md

 Comments can be optionally removed.

 The environment variable TEXINPUTS is used in the usual way as a search path for additional source files.

-The emulation of TeX and LaTeX is far from perfect (and can never be perfect).
+The emulation of TeX and LaTeX is far from perfect (and can never be perfect, since in general we do not want to expand packages).
 I am hoping that people will contribute to improving its capabilities to make this a better tool.
 Some known (and fixable) issues are:

-* Various other builtin TeX macros are not supported, like \noexpand, \string, \uppercase, \lowercase, \number,
+* Various other built-in TeX macros are not yet supported, like \noexpand, \string, \uppercase, \lowercase, \number,
-  \message, \afterassignment, \aftergroup, \ignorespaces, \futurelet, etc.
+  \message, \afterassignment, \aftergroup, \ignorespaces, \futurelet, etc. These are of course macros that should not appear in pure LaTeX documents, but are useful for expanding some packages.

 preLaTeX is not integrated with BibTeX, which should not be a problem for most uses.